James Paterson (Australian politician): Politics

-Views
+In 2023, Paterson was appointed the Shadow Minister for Home Affairs and the Shadow Minister for Cyber Security by Opposition Leader Peter Dutton.

+In 2024, Paterson added Shadow Cabinet Secretary to his portfolio responsibilities.

+In 2025 following the federal election, Paterson was appointed the Shadow Minister for Finance, Shadow Minister for Government Services and the Shadow Minister for the Public Service by Opposition Leader Sussan Ley.

+Political positions

-Coming from the IPA where he was a fellow, Paterson has been associated with Libertarian elements of Liberal Party, who put a strong emphasis on freedom of speech as well as free markets.
+Paterson is aligned with the national right faction of the Liberal Party.
+Coming from the Institute of Public Affairs (IPA) where he was a fellow, Paterson has been associated with Libertarian elements of Liberal Party, who put a strong emphasis on freedom of speech as well as free markets.
 He has sought reform to section 18C of the Racial Vilification Act 1996 to remove elements that may restrict free speech.

-Some have grouped him with the national right faction of the Liberal Party.
+Migrants

+Foreign policy

-On global matters, Paterson has been an advocate for human rights of religious and ethnic minority groups and a strong critic of Communist China.
+On global matters, Paterson has been an advocate for human rights of religious and ethnic minority groups and a strong critic of China.
 Paterson expressed his support of Brexit, and a freedom of movement deal between Canada, Australia, New Zealand and the United Kingdom (CANZUK).

+Same-sex marriage

 In August 2017, Paterson described himself as a supporter of same-sex marriage, and during the Australian Marriage Law Postal Survey he drafted a same-sex marriage bill as an alternative to one proposed by Senator Dean Smith.
 He later backed down from putting up a bill.